AshDest/Larapex_demo/README.md

 This is a small Laravel application, using Larapex Charts with Livewire.
 It is a simple application that shows the number of users registered in the last 7 days.

+for more information on Larapex Charts, visit [Larapex Charts](https://larapex-charts.netlify.app/) and for more information on Livewire, visit [Livewire](https://laravel-livewire.com/)

 ## Packages Used

 To install the packages used in this application, run the following command-